Node Problem Detector Integration#

 ]

-If your AMD Device Metrics Exporter or Prometheus endpoints require TLS/mTLS, Node Problem Detector(NPD) must have necessary certificates to be able to communicate with the endpoints.
+If the AMD Device Metrics Exporter or Prometheus endpoints use TLS or mTLS, NPD must have the right certificates to connect.

 kubectl create secret generic -n <NPD_NAMESPACE> amd-exporter-rootca --from-file=ca.crt=<path-to-ca-cert>

-Mount this secret as a volume in your NPD deployment yaml.
-Same mount path needs to be passed as CLI argument.
+Mount this Secret in the NPD deployment and pass the mount path as the CLI argument.
 Example:

 "rules": [